Privacy Policy

 • Postal address: The Data Protection Commissioner, Data Protection Office, 5th Floor, SICOM Tower, Wall Street, Ebène, Mauritius

 It is important that the personal data we hold about you is accurate and current.
-You are required to inform us of any change in your personal data which would be relevant to the provision of our services.
+You are required to inform us of any change in your personal data which would be relevant to the provision of our services and/or our business relations.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you relevant to our business relations.

 We may also collect, use and share aggregated data such as statistical or demographic data for any purpose.
 Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we will treat the combined data as personal data, which will be used in accordance with this privacy notice.

 Where we need to collect personal data by law or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.

-We may receive personal data about you from various third parties as set out below: Contact, Identity, Financial and Transaction Data from providers of Telecommunications services around the world.
+We may receive personal data about you from various third parties as set out below: contact, identity, financial and transaction data from providers around the world.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: